 Dvarsh tradition assigns authorship of the oracle to Nod, a mysterious entity who dwelt among them seventeen millennia ago.
 The book is Nod’s Way because it embodies the teachings of this figure, which center on an approach to living that Nod called Hidden Dragon.
 The phrase Hidden Dragon in the present context represents the very best potential within each of us and the situations we inhabit.

 A new edition of Nod’s Way, or Hidden Dragon is in development.
 Check out the Design Scrapbook for samples and updates from the creation process.

 Stikmanz Note: Nod’s Way, the ancient oracle of the dvarsh, comes as close to being a work of my whole self as anything I have ever produced.
 As an expressive project, it draws upon skills I developed as an author, a poet, an illustrator, a designer, a spiritual seeker, a political thinker, and a clown.
 I have taken to referring to the totality of it—visual and verbal—as the best poem I have ever made.
-A somewhat idiosyncratic synthesis of Taoism, Sufism and politics of social responsibility, it is also a celebration of chance and a game for role-playing one’s actual life.
+A somewhat idiosyncratic synthesis of wonder and social responsibility, it is also a celebration of chance and a game for role-playing one’s actual life.

 Copyright © 2018 Robert Stikmanz (unless otherwise noted)